MVladislav/ansible-cis-ubuntu-2204/README.md

 cis_ubuntu2204_section6: true
 ```

-variables not included in CIS:
+### variables not included in CIS

 ```yaml
 # additional configs for ssh which not defined to set by CIS
 cis_ubuntu2204_rule_5_2_23: true
 ```

-some variables which recommended by CIS, but disable in this role:
+### variables which are recommended by CIS, but disable in this role

-> change 'false' below to 'true', to be CIS recommended if you need it
+> _change 'false' below to 'true', to be CIS recommended if needed_

 ```yaml
 # Ensure bootloader password is set